Putting Together A Goat Birthing Kit

 two newborn brown goats snuggling up in a pen

-I suggest using a bucket with a lid to keep the water warm longer.
-We use an old ice cream bucket, and that seems to be just the right size.
+Using a bucket with a lid is a great idea to keep the water warm for longer.
+Personally, we use an old ice cream bucket—it’s the perfect size and super practical.

 a mom goat with her 2 newborn kids in a barn stall

-16. Selenium Gel.
-Used if you live in a deficient area.
-Our area is very deficient in Selenium so we always give our newborn kids a Selenium supplement gel.
+17. Selenium Gel.
+Our area is very deficient in Selenium, so we always give our newborn kids a Selenium supplement gel.

 Selenium Deficiency US Map